title: Create your minimum dapp on Tezos authors: "Benjamin Fuentes" last_update: date: 22 May 2024

 Your are logged.

-5. Click on the Disconnect button to test the disconnection, and then reconnect.
+2. Click on the Disconnect button to test the disconnection, and then reconnect.

 List other poke contracts via an indexer

-1. You need to install jq to parse the Taqueria json configuration file.
+1. You need to install jq to parse the Taqueria JSON configuration file.
 Install jq

 2. On package.json, change the dev command on scripts configuration.
 Prefix it with a jq command to create an new environment variable pointing to your last smart contract address on testing env: